paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-016-regional-rail-reorganization.md

 [Section 775 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section775&num=0&edition=prelim), referred to in subsec. (b)(6)(A), was repealed by Pub.
 L. 97–35, title XI, § 1144(a)(1), Aug.
 13, 1981, 95 Stat.
 669.

 The Employee Retirement Income Security Act of 1974, referred to in subsec. (b)(6)(A), is Pub.
 L. 93–406, Sept.
 2, 1974, 88 Stat.
-829, as amended.
-Title IV of the Employee Retirement Income Security Act of 1974 is classified principally to subchapter III (§ 1301 et seq.) of chapter 18 of Title 29, Labor.
+829. Title IV of the Employee Retirement Income Security Act of 1974 is classified principally to subchapter III (§ 1301 et seq.) of chapter 18 of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1001&num=0&edition=prelim) and Tables.

 #### Codification
 The amendments made by section 612(i)(4) of Pub.
 L. 94–210 could be read as substituting “certificates of value” for “obligations” in subsecs. (b)(3)(A), (b)(5), and (b)(6), as added by section 612(a) and (l) of Pub.
 L. 94–210.
 However, this substitution is not appropriate in the context of the new subsecs. (b)(3)(A), (b)(5), and (b)(6).